5 Reasons Why You’re Stuck in a Toxic Relationship

 A cycle of gaslighting and guilt-tripping may also give you false hope and a false sense of control.
 This cycle is especially difficult if you feel hopeless and powerless.
 You may think that if you just make the changes your partner is asking for, you may be able to have a healthier relationship after all.

 When your partner uses emotional manipulation and plays on your insecurities, they can significantly damage your self-esteem.
 Their manipulation can make you feel like you won’t be able to find a new partner to love you — that it is better to stay in an unhealthy relationship than to be alone.
 It’s essential to identify toxic, manipulative patterns in the moment.
-When you recognize and name the manipulation, you can detach from your partner’s power over you and make different choices in moving forward.

 3. Low self-esteem